plouc/nivo/CONTRIBUTING.md

-To automate this process, you can start a watcher on the package you're working on, for example if you want to make some change on the `@nivo/bar` package, you should run `make package-dev-bar` and then start the website `make website`, this way each change you make will trigger a build and will be (almost :)) immediately visible on the website.
+To automate this process, you can start a watcher on the package you're working on, for example if you want to make some change on the `@nivo/bar` package, you should run `make pkg-dev-bar` and then start the website `make website`, this way each change you make will trigger a build and will be (almost :)) immediately visible on the website.

 You can also build the packages without running a watcher, you have two options:

- 1. Rebuild all the packages via `make packages-build` or…
+ 1. Rebuild all the packages via `make pkgs-build` or…
- 2. Rebuild only a specific package, for example `make package-build-bar` for `@nivo/bar` package
+ 2. Rebuild only a specific package, for example `make pkg-build-bar` for `@nivo/bar` package

 ### Testing

 To run unit tests on all packages, run the following command:

 ```
-make packages-test
+make pkgs-test
 ```

 If you only made modifications on a specific package, you can use the scoped form to speed up the process:

 ```
-make package-test-bar
+make pkg-test-bar
 ```

 where `bar` is the name of the targeted nivo package.